bloomberg/chromium.bb/src/docs/media/gpu/vdatest_usage.md

     ./video_decode_accelerator_unittest --single-process-tests --disable_rendering --gtest_filter="*TestDecodeTimeMedian*" --vmodule=*/media/gpu/*=4 --test_video_data=test-25fps.h264:320:240:250:258:35:150:1

+## Import mode

+There are two modes in which VDA runs, ALLOCATE and IMPORT.
+In ALLOCATE mode, the video decoder is responsible for allocating the buffers containing the decoded frames itself.
+In IMPORT mode, the buffers are allocated by the client and provided to the decoder during decoding.
+ALLOCATE mode is used during playback within Chrome (e.g. HTML5 videos), while IMPORT mode is used by ARC++ when Android applications require accelerated decoding.\\
+VDAtest runs VDA in ALLOCATE mode by default.
+Use `--test_import` to run VDA in IMPORT mode.
+VDA cannot run in IMPORT mode on platforms too old for ARC++ to be enabled.

+## (Recommended) Frame validator

+Use `--frame_validator=check` to verify the correctness of frames decoded by VideoDecodeAccelerator in all test cases.
+This validator is based on the fact that a decoded content is deterministic in H.264, VP8 and VP9.
+It reads the expected md5 value of each frame from `*.frames.md5`, for example, `test-25fps.h264.frames.md5` for `test-25fps.h264`.\\
+VDATest is able to read the memory of a decoded frame only if VDA runs in IMPORT mode.
+Therefore, if `--frame_validator=check` is specified, VDATest runs as if `--test_import` is specified.
+See [Import mode](#import-mode) about IMPORT mode.

+### Dump mode

+Use `--frame_validator=dump` to write down all the decoded frames.
+The output format will be I420 and the saved file name will be `frame_%{frame-num}_%{width}x%{height}_I420.yuv` in the specified directory or a directory whose name is the test file + `.frames` if unspecified.
+Here, width and height are visible width and height.
+For instance, they will be `test-25fps.h264.frames/frame_%{frame-num}_320x180_I420.yuv.`

+### How to generate md5 values of decoded frames for a new video stream

+It is necessary to generate md5 values of decoded frames for new test streams. ffmpeg with `-f framemd5` can be used for this purpose.
+For instance, `ffmpeg -i test-25fps.h264 -f framemd5 test-25fps.frames.md5`

 ## Basic VEA usage

 The VEA works in a similar fashion to the VDA, taking raw YUV files in I420